Monas-project/Filecoin-Data-Economy-Hackathon/docs/prototype.md

 - **Cryptree**: A structure that provides intuitive access control, managed by Data controllers.
 - **Blockchain**: This serves as the backbone for our state management system, ensuring the authenticity and consistency of data.

-Our prototype specifically focuses on enhancing the functionality of read access control and the robust management of system state.
+Our prototype specifically focuses on enhancing the functionality of read access control and the robust management of state.

 ## System configuration